-Nexus 5 leaks keep coming, this time with spec list and photo taken with phoneAlex Wagner - Deputy Managing Editor, News Desk
+Nexus 5 leaks keep coming, this time with spec list and photo taken with phoneAlex Wagner - Editorial Director of News and Content

 The Nexus 5 leaks just keep on flowing, and at this rate it doesn't seem like Google will have much to new information to share when it finally decides to make the thing official.
 Today we've got even more details to add to the pile courtesy of Canadian carrier Wind Mobile and a photo-sharing Google+ user.